dart-lang/sdk/README.md

 # Dart

-## A client-optimized language for fast apps on any platform
+## Dart is a language designed for the development of fast, efficient applications on any platform

 Dart is:

-  * **Optimized for UI**:
+  * **Approachable**:
-  Develop with a programming language specialized around the needs of user interface creation.
+  Dart's syntax is clear and concise, making it easy for developers to learn and use.

   * **Productive**:
   Make changes iteratively: use hot reload to see the result instantly in your running app.